Leonard-McCook/2D_Game/README.md

 Pressing the Down Arrow Key While in The Air to Perform a Ground/Slam Attack.

-Defeat a Minimum of 45 Enemies in Less Than One Minute to Succeed.
+Goal: Defeat a Minimum of 45 Enemies in Less Than One Minute.

 Project Inspired By Franks Laboratory www.youtube.com/c/Frankslaboratory